olson-sean-k/plexus-web/src/user-guide/graphs.md

 notation shown above.

 Together with vertices and faces, the connectivity of arcs allows for efficient traversals of topology.
-For example, it becomes trivial to find neighboring topologies, such as the faces that share a given vertex or the neighboring faces of a given face.
+For example, it becomes trivial to find adjacent topologies, such as the faces that share a given vertex or the adjacent faces of a given face.

 !!! warning
     The `MeshGraph` data structure has some limitations.
 With few exceptions,